Zelyder/Ai_trainer/README.md

 `pipeline.py` can compare two videos frame by frame using Dynamic Time Warping (DTW).
 The script extracts the skeleton sequence from each video and prints a DTW similarity score.
 Lower values mean the movements are closer together, with a perfect match resulting in `0`.
+It also plots the joint angle trajectories of both skeletons so you can visually judge how similar the motions are.

 Run the pipeline from the command line: